Qiskit/qiskit/docs/getting_started.rst

 .. note::

-    Note: Jobs run asynchronously but when the result method is called it switches to synchronous and waits for it to finish before moving on to another task.
+    Jobs run asynchronously but when the result method is called it switches to synchronous and waits for it to finish before moving on to another task.